 (Rahman et al., 2014) - a novel tool to map and compare biochemical reactions, uses “Reaction Decoder” in the background to mine and extract chemical information from thousands of reactions.
 The success rate of mapping is more than 99% when compared to manual AAM mapping

-.The FunTree (Furnham et al., 2011) uses mapped chemical information to understand evolution of enzyme sequences.
-The Catalytic Site Atlas (CSA) (Furnham et al., 2013) uses mapped reaction images to demonstrate chemical changes in an enzymatic reaction.
+(Rahman et al., 2014).
+Databses like FunTree (Furnham et al., 2011), MACiE (Holliday et al., 2012) and Catalytic Site Atlas (CSA) (Furnham et al., 2013) use EC-Blast.
+While the former two uses mapped chemical information to understand evolution of enzyme sequences, the later uses mapped reaction images to demonstrate chemical changes in an enzymatic reaction.

 Figure 1: Atom Atom Mapping performed by the Reaction Decoder.
-The bond changes and reaction centres are highlighted in the images.
+The bond changes (Formed/Cleaved: O-P, C-O, H-O, Stereo change: C(R/S)) and reaction centres are highlighted in the images.

 Conclusion